rajannur2525/ott/README.md

 * Movie search based on keyword.
 * Top 5 movies will be displayed.
 * You can View the Movie List.
-* admin and user have a different login pages.
+* Admin and User have a different login pages.
 ### Improvements
 * Movie search based on audience score
 * Whislist removal .